amintum/BestGSI-Core/README.md

 fastboot reboot recovery → Clear data/cache → Factory reset

+then reboot device from recovery.

-Error: "out of space" when flashing, use: fastboot delete-logical-partition product
+You may get "Error: not enough space to resize partition" when flashing, use: fastboot delete-logical-partition product_a

+fastboot delete-logical-partition product_b

-If the error persists, use: fastboot delete-logical-partition system fastboot create-logical-partition system 0
+If the error persists, delete system_ext too: fastboot delete-logical-partition system_ext_a

+fastboot delete-logical-partition system_ext_b

 # 💬 Support & Community